Loading...

 Section Notes

 Roger Collins has always enjoyed exploring Georgia's landscape and history and is an avid participant in the Thursday morning Nature Ramblers at the State Botanical Garden.
 He has a passion for researching land use history in the Athens area and surrounding counties.
 His research includes finding old tax maps, aerial photos, and analyzing tree rings and land formations to interpret the land.
-Join us as Roger presents a fascinating program on the history of the land the State Botanical Garden occupies as well as the surrounding nearly 2,000 acres.
+Join us as Roger presents a fascinating program on the history of the land the SBG occupies as well as the surrounding nearly 2000 acres.
 He will share information about the three generations of the White family who owned the land.
 This is the family that created the mill village of Whitehall and built the mansion on the forestry school property of the same name.
 You will learn how the property eventually came to be a part of UGA.
-The registration deadline is noon on September 29.
+The registration deadline is noon on Friday, July 25.

 Required fields are indicated by .